-- 5.2.1 All airside passenger vehicles operating at Owen Roberts International Airport shall be equipped with seatbelts for drivers and passengers including Ground Handling Equipment (GHE). - 5.2.2 Operators of airside vehicles are responsible for ensuring that seatbelts are worn; this includes passengers.
+- 5.2.1 All airside passenger vehicles operating at Charles Kirkconnell International Airport shall be equipped with seatbelts for drivers and passengers including where applicable specific Ground Handling Equipment. - 5.2.2 Operators of airside vehicles are responsible for ensuring that seatbelts are worn; this includes passengers.
 Passengers shall only travel in Vehicles if they have an allocated seat.
 Based on the vehicle manufacturer's specifications, if owners of specific Ground Handling Equipment consider that seatbelts are not required, an appropriate safety case must be presented to the CIAA Chief Safety Management Officer for consideration and necessary safety action.